Mayuresh1003/Mayuresh1003/README.md

 # 💫 About Me:
-🔭 I’m currently working on: Building a [mention a current project, e.g., Personal Portfolio or a Pathfinding Visualizer] using Java/C++.<br><br>👯 I’m looking to collaborate on: Open-source projects involving Data Structures or cool Arduino/IoT hacks.<br><br>🤝 I’m looking for help with: Mastering Advanced Algorithms and understanding System Architecture.<br><br>🌱 I’m currently learning: Computer Organization, Database Management (SQL), and exploring Full-stack development.<br><br>💬 Ask me about: C/C++, Logic Gates, or why I chose Engineering over sleep.<br><br>⚡ Fun fact: I can explain how a CPU works, but I still struggle to plug a USB in on the first try.
+🔭 I’m currently working on: Building a Personal Portfolio or a Pathfinding Visualizer using Java/C++.<br><br>👯 I’m looking to collaborate on: Open-source projects involving Data Structures or cool Arduino/IoT hacks.<br><br>🤝 I’m looking for help with: Mastering Advanced Algorithms and understanding System Architecture.<br><br>🌱 I’m currently learning: Computer Organization, Database Management (SQL), and exploring Full-stack development.<br><br>💬 Ask me about: C/C++, Logic Gates, or why I chose Engineering over sleep.<br><br>⚡ Fun fact: I can explain how a CPU works, but I still struggle to plug a USB in on the first try.

 ## 🌐 Socials: